GStreamer/gstreamer/markdown/contribute/index.md

 ### How to Prepare a Merge Request for Submission

 If possible at all, you should prepare a merge request against a current git checkout, ideally against the tip of the master branch.
-The gitlab mrege request UI will contain information about whether the merge request can be applied to the current code.
+The gitlab merge request UI will contain information about whether the merge request can be applied to the current code.
 If a merge request was prepared against an old commit and does not apply any longer to master you may be asked to provide an updated